 If the natal Moon is prominent in some way (near the ascendant or midheaven), an eclipse close to its position may result in sudden changes in one’s public image, or even a re-invention of their persona.
 Therefore, a favorable eclipse here could be very beneficial for a politician or show business personality.

-If Mercury defines the eclipse in some way, there may be sudden news or travel.
+If Mercury defines the eclipse in some way, there may be sudden news or travel as other planets transit the eclipse degree or Mercury.
 The planet in your horoscope with which the eclipse connects will reveal the nature of this news, or the purpose of the travel.
 A positive eclipse on natal Mercury can show brilliant effects in negotiations, trade and commerce.
 False statements, confusion, problematic business deals, difficulties during travel, and theft are likely outcomes when a challenging eclipse targets Mercury, especially if an eclipse like this occurs in your natal 12th house.

 If Venus is the “ruler” of an eclipse, money matters will be under focus.
 If the eclipse occurs on your Jupiter, there will be more money, on Saturn there will be less.
 The source of the money is indicated by planets in approaching aspect to the eclipse degree, i.e. Mercury: from signing a document, Saturn: from the father or a trust fund, and so on.
 If the eclipse has problematic associations, there may be issues with your personal appearance or income that have to be dealt with.